Why organic oils remain the best option for facial formulas – plus the best oils for gorgeous skinPosted on July 25, 2023 Written by: 100% PURE®

 Why should you use an organic oil over a non-organic one?
-Most importantly, what oils should you avoid for the best results?
+Most importantly, what oils should you avoid for the best results, and which ones are best for glowing skin of your dreams?
 Read on to find out!

 For an oil to be Certified Organic, the oil must be certified by a third party to be free of conventional pesticides and other byproducts.
 This implies that the farmers who grew the plants for the oil didn’t use pesticides or artificial agents.